zzzprojects/docs/entityframework-extensions.net/pages/getting-started/tutorial-introduction.md

 ## FromQuery Operations

-FromQuery method allows you to execute UPDATE or DELETE statements without loading entities in the context.
+The FromQuery method allows you to execute UPDATE or DELETE statements without loading entities in the context.

 ### Example